PinkishOxygen/PinkishOxygen/README.md

 ### Hi there 👋
 I'm Will,
-I code when I can, I usually do it as a hobby and not proffessionally.
+I code when I can, I usually do it as a hobby and not professionally.

 _All the projects here are hobby projects._